Providing information, training, instruction or supervision for workers

 - what the refresher training should cover (for example will it be a repeat of the complete training or just key points).

 Think about how you will ensure that the training/supervision is still adequate and sufficient, and managing risks

 Training/supervision programmes should be regularly reviewed to ensure the training/supervision remains up-to-date and adequate.

 Think about reviewing, and if needed updating, training/supervision programmes when:

-- there is a change to the workplace (eg new equipment or processes introduced)
+- there is a change to the workplace (for example new equipment or processes introduced)

 - new control measures are added or existing ones changed to manage new risks

-- you find out that control measures aren’t managing the risks (eg an incident occurs or from monitoring results)
+- you find out that control measures aren’t managing the risks (for example an incident occurs or from monitoring results)

 - your workers/trainers/supervisors tell you there are gaps or errors in the training/ supervision programme.